The National Exhibition of Wildlife Art is an open annual exhibition based in the North of England.

 The aims of the exhibition are to promote and display outstanding examples of wildlife art from both professional and amateur artists.

 The huge interest generated by the exhibition among wildlife artists proved that there was a pressing need for this kind of event.

 Due to this increasing success entries have risen with each subsequent year.
-2009 saw over 45% of the works on show sold, a very high percentage for any exhibition.

 Non of this would be possible without our many volunteer helpers who give us their time, energy and expertise every year.